ajkeith/Cyber-Air-Defense/README.md

 # Counterfactual Regret Minimization for Integrated Cyber and Air Defense
-This repository includes algorithms and data for monte carlo counterfactual regret minimization and several variants, including discounted, data-biased, and constrained CFR.
+This repository includes algorithms and data for Monte Carlo counterfactual regret minimization and several variants, including discounted, data-biased, and constrained CFR.
 It also includes linear programming formulations for best response, Nash equilibrium, and robust best response.

 ## Source Code
 The src file includes all development and analysis code.